joliss/ja-pitch-accent/README.md

 # get-pitch-accent

-Standalone pitch-accent lookup and HTML formatting extracted from 10ten Japanese Reader.
+Standalone pitch-accent lookup and HTML formatting extracted from [10ten Japanese Reader](https://10ten.life/en/).

-The package ships a generated JSON dataset derived from 10ten snapshot data and exposes a synchronous lookup API:
+The package ships a generated JSON dataset derived from 10ten snapshot data and exposes a lookup API:

 ```ts
 import { formatPitchAccentHtml, getPitchAccent } from 'get-pitch-accent';